Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 ## Day_6

-> **Dear Baby~** This is my sixth blog.It is for you.
+> **Dear Baby~** This is my sixth blog.
+It is for you.

-Today is an ordinary day,just like many other days which I missing you.But,I have changed it!Because of tonight,I love you three thousand.Good night my darling~
+Today is an ordinary day, just like many other days which I missing you. <br>
+But,I have changed it!
+Because of tonight, I love you three thousand.
+Good night my darling~

 ---
 <p id = "Day_7"></p>